tpill90/steam-lancache-prefill/README.md

 ## Can I run SteamPrefill on the Lancache server?

 You certainly can!
-All you need to do is download **SteamPrefill** onto the server, and run it as you reguarly would!
+All you need to do is download **SteamPrefill** onto the server, and run it as you regularly would!

 If everything works as expected, you should see a message saying it found the server at `127.0.0.1`